Is a car accident settlement taxable income?

 - Who is receiving payment under the conditions of the settlement?

-When an attorney meets with his or her client after a car accident, it is important to discuss tax ramifications.
+When an attorney meets with his or her client after a car crash it is important to discuss tax ramifications.
 Bottom line, people want to know if there car accident settlement is taxable income because of the money they recover for pain and suffering compensation or for the payment of any No-Fault benefits they receive from their own insurance company.

 Is a car accident settlement for pain and suffering taxable income?